 Coinbase VS Coinbase Pro: Crypto Exchange Comparison

 The cryptocurrency market is worth more than 250 billion US Dollars (USD) these days!
 The fact that you’ve opened this guide means that you’ve probably taken an interest in crypto trading and want to know more about the niche.
-You might’ve already started looking for platforms to buy and sell cryptocurrencies on, but got stuck in the process.
+Maybe you already started looking for crypto trading platforms but got stuck in the process.
 No need to panic as you’re definitely not alone!

-Coinbase was founded in 2012 and it became the first U.S. licensed Bitcoin exchange shortly after.
-The founding team comprises two software engineers, Brian Armstrong and Fred Ehrsam.
+Coinbase was founded in 2012 and it became the first licensed Bitcoin exchange in the United States shortly after.
+The founding team comprises of two software engineers, Brian Armstrong and Fred Ehrsam.
 They have been following the growth of the crypto market and decided to test the waters by investing in a digital platform.
-The company is run from their headquarters in San Francisco, California.
+The company is run from its headquarters in San Francisco, California.

 During these seven years since it was first launched, the exchange gradually turned into one of the most powerful brokers on the market.
 The numbers on their website speak for themselves.
 Coinbase has served more than 30 million traders across more than 100 countries around the world, and they have traded more than $150 billion in digital assets.
 In 2017, the estimated yearly revenue of the company was over 500 million US dollars!

 The advantage of Coinbase is that the platform allows users to trade cryptocurrencies at a set price based on their market value, and all this is done faster than with other exchanges.
 The reputation of the platform has drawn in the investments of many world-leading venture capital firms and individuals such as Andreessen Horowitz, Union Square Ventures (USV), and Ribbit Capital.